The Small Business Growth Blog

 16 Tips On Gaining A Competitive Edge For 2025

-We all know that tax can be tough on all of us, (and let’s face it – most of us aren’t billionaires), and with the increase in employer NI Contributions, this of course increases stress – especially on those struggling to manage any kind of work life balance, lower wages and increased cost of living.
+We all know that tax can be tough on all of us, (and let’s face it – most of us aren’t billionaires), so with the increase in employer NI Contributions, amongst other things, this of course increases stress – especially on those struggling to manage any kind of work life balance, living with lower wages and increased cost of living.

-Streamlining is something to look at, which essentially means finding ways in which you can increase the rate by which you work, operate and hire, in order to become more efficient – and see where there may be vital adjustments and improvements made in what you currently do.
+What this essentially means is that you find ways in which you can increase the rate by which you work, operate and hire, in order to become more efficient – and see where there may be vital adjustments and improvements made in what you currently do.

 How?
 CLICK HERE TO SEE SCRIBE’S EXPLANTION OF STREAMLINING